mp3284 at columbia.edu

 Molly received a B.A. in Mathematics from Princeton University and a Ph.D. from the Committee on Evolutionary Biology at the University of Chicago, working with Brian Charlesworth and Dick Hudson.
 Her postdoc was in the group of Peter Donnelly in the Statistics Dept. of the University of Oxford, and was followed by a two year stint as a research scientist at the Max Planck Institute for Evolutionary Anthropology.
 Before moving to Columbia University, she was a faculty member at the University of Chicago (where she was also a Howard Hughes Medical Institute Early Career Scientist) as well as, briefly, at Brown University.

 ia2337 at columbia.edu

 Ipsita has an undergraduate degree in Biology and Economics from Amherst College (2013).
 She is a Ph.D. student in the Biological Sciences doctoral program.
-Her research focuses on human germline mutation.
+Her research focuses on sex differences in human germline mutation.

 ztb2002 at columbia.edu